jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - it does not transform the messages
 - it leverages zero-copy optimisation to send data straight from the page-cache

-If I supply the setting `compression.type=snappy` to my producer, what will happen? (select two)
+If I supply the setting `compression.type=snappy` to my producer, what will happen?

 - the producer/consumer have to compress the data
 - Kafka transfers data with zero copy and no transformation.
 Any transformation (including compression) is the responsibility of clients.